Condla/web-shop-o11y-demo/README.md

   * Restart docker, e.g. on Linux: ```sudo systemctl restart docker```
   * Check if plugin is enabled: ```docker plugin ls```

-* Step 2: Run docker compose.
-Run it a second time if for some reason the services are faster up than the database
+* Step 2: Run the up script which will start docker compose in the background.
 ```
-docker-compose up -d
+/bin/bash up.sh
 ```

 * Step 3: Go to `<ip>:80/shop?name=<enter a name here>` to see the web shop interface.